betterscientificsoftware/bssw.io/Site/Topics/Development.md

 # Better Development

+**Homepage:**
-**Description:**  Aspects of scientific software development that should be systematically addressed in order to improve software productivity, quality, and sustainability.
+Aspects of scientific software development that should be systematically addressed in order to improve software productivity, quality, and sustainability.

 **Overview:**
 Improving scientific software development—a process of writing, maintaining, and extending code—in order to increase software productivity, quality, and sustainability, as key aspects of advancing overall scientific productivity.